ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 **Tenets of the Yojimbo**

-The tenets of the Oath of the Yojimbo are unflinchingly

-resolute.
-They do not change or vary, no matter whom a

-paladin pledges to protect .
+The tenets of the Oath of the Yojimbo are unflinchingly resolute.
+They do not change or vary, no matter whom a paladin pledges to protect.

-_(Protection.)_ Be a shield to those who lack a shield of

-their own.
-Be the weapon that meets the blade of those who

-would slaughter the weaponless .
+***Protection.*** Be a shield to those who lack a shield of their own.
+Be the weapon that meets the blade of those who would slaughter the weaponless.

-_(Strength.)_ Grow strong for the sake of those who cannot .

-To shelter the vulnerable, one must have the power to hold
+***Strength.*** Grow strong for the sake of those who cannot.
+To shelter the vulnerable, one must have the power to hold back the storm.

-back the storm .

-_(Inspiration.)_ Nurture the weak.
-Do not merely preserve

-the vulnerable; raise them up to be strong, so they might, in
+***Inspiration.*** Nurture the weak.
+Do not merely preserve the vulnerable; raise them up to be strong, so they might, in turn, protect others.

-turn, protect others .

-_(Self-Sacrifice.)_ Wager everything for the safety of those

-who cannot fight.
-Nothing less is acceptable in the defense
+***Self-Sacrifice.*** Wager everything for the safety of those who cannot fight.
+Nothing less is acceptable in the defense against tyranny.

-against tyranny .

-#### **Oath Of Justice**<sup>(TOH)</sup> %% Fold %%
+#### ~~**Oath Of Justice**~~<sup>(TOH)</sup> %% Fold %%

 The Oath of Justice is a commitment not to the tenets of good or evil but a holy vow sworn to uphold the laws of a nation, a city, or even a tiny village.
 When lawlessness threatens the peace, those who swear to uphold the Oath of Justice intervene to maintain order, for if order falls to lawlessness, it is only a matter of time before all of civilization collapses into anarchy.